FernandoBasso/devnotes/content/Clojure/Functions (Clojure).md

 ## Rest parameters

 Rest parameters are a way to define variadic functions that take zero or more required parameters, followed by zero or more non-required parameters.
+Rest parameters are stored as a list.

 ```clojure
 (ns fns